barryclark/jekyll-now/_posts/2019-08-12-illustrated-gpt2.md

 Let's get into more detail on GPT-2's masked attention.

 #### Evaluation Time: Processing One Token at a Time
 We can make the GPT-2 operate exactly as masked self-attention works.
-But during evaluation, when our model is only adding one new word after each iteration, it would be inefficient to recalculate self-attention along earlier paths for tokens which have already been processed.
+But during evaluation, when our model is only adding one new word after each iteration, it would be inefficient to recalculate self-attention along earlier paths for tokens that have already been processed.

 In this case, we process the first token (ignoring `<s>` for now).